knwin/SelectionFilter/README.md

 # Selection as Filter QGIS Plugin
- You know what you want to show from the layer visually and it is tedious work to write a query syntax for too many features.
+ You know what you want to show from the layer visually and it is tedious work to write a query syntax manully for too many features that you can select by mouse.

  This plugin will allow you to select features and then make a filter on the layer to show just selected features.